-Under IFRS, acquisition costs can be deferred whilst for Solvency II, reserving expenses are not deferred but are taken into account fully in the technical provisions.
+This comprises assets for insurance acquisition cashflows related to advance commissions whereas under Solvency II, reserving expenses are not deferred but are taken into account fully in the technical provisions.

 Deferred tax assets

 Deferred taxes are measured under Solvency II as the amounts reported in the audited financial statements as adjusted by the tax impact (at different applicable rates) on the difference between the values assigned to assets and liabilities for solvency purposes and their carrying values as recognised in the financial statements and valued for tax purposes.